baltermia/python-spotify/docs/README.md

 Following credentials are neccessary for the script:
 - Spotify App credentials (not login)
-- Gmail Account
+- Mail Accout with SMTP
-- FDP Server login
+- FTP Server login

 ### Spotify Credentials